Qutb ud-Din Aibak: Campaign against Jatwan

 In September 1192, a rebel named Jatwan besieged the Hansi Fort commanded by Nusrat-ud-din, in the former Chahamana territory.
 Aibak marched to Hansi, forcing Jatwan to retreat to Bagar, where the rebel was defeated and killed in a battle.

 The above-mentioned information about Jatwan's rebellion comes from the contemporary writer Hasan Nizami.
 Firishta (17th century), however, dates the rebellion to 1203, and states that Jatwan retreated to the frontiers of Gujarat after his defeat.
 He was later killed as a subordinate of the Chaulukya king Bhima II when Aibak invaded Gujarat.
 According to historian Dasharatha Sharma, Firishta may have confused the Bagar tract (where Jatwan was killed) with another area called Bagar near the Gujarat border, around Banswara and Dungarpur.
 Historian A.K.
 Majumdar adds that Firishta may have confused the Chaulukya ruler Bhima with Bhima-simha, who - according to the Kharatara Gaccha Pattavali - was the governor of Hansi in 1171 CE.
 Thus, Jatwan may have been a general of Bhima-simha, and may have tried to recover the fort on behalf of his master.

 Henry Miers Elliot thought Jatwan to be a leader of Jats, a claim repeated by later writers.
 Nizami does not state this, and Elliot's guess appears to be based on the similarity of the words "Jatwan" and "Jat", and the rebellion's locality, where Jats can be found.
 According to S.H.
 Hodivala, "Jatwan" is a mistranscription of the "Chahwan" in the manuscript, and the rebel was probably a Chahamana (Chawhan or Chauhan) subordinate of Prithivraja.
 According to Rima Hooja, it is probably a corrupt form of the name "Jaitra".

 Initial conquests in Doab

 After defeating Jatwan, he returned to Kuhram and made preparations to invade the Ganga-Yamuna Doab.
 In 1192, he took control of Meerut and Baran (modern Bulandshahr), from where he would later launch attacks against the Gahadavala kingdom.
 He also took control of Delhi in 1192, where he initially retained the local Tomara ruler as a vassal.
 In 1193, he deposed the Tomara ruler for treason and took direct control of Delhi.

 Sojourn in Ghazni

 In 1193, Sultan Muhammad Ghori summoned Aibak to the Ghurid capital Ghazni.
-The near-contemporary chronicler Minhaj does not elaborate why, but the 14th-century chronicler Isami claims that some people had aroused the Sultan's suspicion against Aibak's loyalty.
+The near-contemporary chronicler Minhaj does not elaborate why, but the 14th-century chronicler Isami claims that some people had aroused the Sultan's suspicion about Aibak's loyalty.
 Historian K. A. Nizami finds Isami's account unreliable and theorizes that the Sultan may have sought Aibak's help in planning further Ghurid expansion in India.